amalgamatedclyde/py-features-api/architecture.md

 **Supervisord** is the Supervisor daemon.
 Its config file is located at /opt/anaconda2/etc/supervisord.conf

-Currently planning on implementing a centralized logging system using CloudWatch.
+Ideally this all would be moved to a centralized logging system using CloudWatch.

 ##Fleet Configuration
 Right now we're running 2x m4.xlarge instances behind an AWS classic load balancer.
 That gives us 8 CPUs or 32 Tornado processes.